 "That money was not campaign money," he said.
 "They funnelled it through a law firm and the president repaid it."

-Mr Giuliani said the repayment was made "over a period of several months".
+Mr Giuliani said the repayment had been made "over a period of several months".

 He added that the president "didn't know about the specifics of it, as far as I know, but he did know about the general arrangement that Michael would take care of things like this".